KDE/kdesrc-build/README.md

 of time rebuilding source codes that have not changed, as all supported build systems are smart enough to rebuild when necessary.

-However it can sometimes happen that a rebuild is needed but wasn't detected, if this happens you can force a build directory to be fully rebuilt using the `--refresh-build` option to kdesrc-build.
+However it can sometimes happen that a rebuild is needed but wasn't detected.
+If this happens you can force a build directory to be fully rebuilt using the `--refresh-build` option to kdesrc-build.

 If all else fails and your development environment which was working fine now